Understanding popular matchings via stable matchings: Hardness of finding a stable matching that is dominant and consequences for popular matchings

 Recall that the vertex $t$ is adjacent to the last $v^{\ell}$-vertex in every clause gadget $\ell$.
 The vertex $t$ prefers all its $v$-neighbors (the order among these is not important) to its neighbors in the square which are $r$ and $t'$ and $t$ prefers $r$ to $t'$.

 Regarding the vertex $w$, this vertex is the last choice for all its neighbors and $w$'s preference list is some permutation of its neighbors (the order among these neighbors is not important).
 This finishes the description of the graph $H$.
-The proof of Lemma~\ref{lemma:min-size} is analogous to the proof of Lemma~\ref{lem:unstable-edges}. \begin{lemma} Let $S$ be any stable matching in $H$.
+We denote the collection of all preference lists again by~${\cal P}$.
+The proof of Lemma~\ref{lemma:min-size} is analogous to the proof of Lemma~\ref{lem:unstable-edges}. \begin{lemma} Let $S$ be any stable matching in $H,{\cal P}$.
 Then $S$ contains the edges $(u^{\ell}_i,v^{\ell}_i)$ for all clauses $\ell$ and all $i$ and the pair of edges $(r,r'),(t,t')$.
 Moreover, $S$ does not contain any consistency edge. \end{lemma}

-\begin{corollary} For any stable matching $S$ in $H$ and any variable $x \in \{X_1,\ldots,X_{2n}\}$, we have: \begin{enumerate} \item From the gadget of $\neg x$, either the pair (i)~$(c_k,d_k),(c'_k,d'_k)$ or (ii)~$(c_k,d'_k),(c'_k,d_k)$ is in $S$. \item From a gadget of $x$, say its gadget in the $i$-th clause, either the pair of edges (i)~$(a_i,b_i),(a'_i,b'_i)$ or (ii)~$(a_i,b'_i),(a'_i,b_i)$ is in $S$. \end{enumerate} \end{corollary}
+\begin{corollary} For any stable matching $S$ in $H, \mathcal{P}$ and any variable $x \in \{X_1,\ldots,X_{2n}\}$, we have: \begin{enumerate} \item From the gadget of $\neg x$, either the pair (i)~$(c_k,d_k),(c'_k,d'_k)$ or (ii)~$(c_k,d'_k),(c'_k,d_k)$ is in $S$. \item From a gadget of $x$, say its gadget in the $i$-th clause, either the pair of edges (i)~$(a_i,b_i),(a'_i,b'_i)$ or (ii)~$(a_i,b'_i),(a'_i,b_i)$ is in $S$. \end{enumerate} \end{corollary}

 It follows from Lemma~\ref{lemma:min-size} and Corollary~\ref{cor3} that a stable matching in $H$ matches all vertices except $s$ and $w$.
 A max-size popular matching in $H$ is a perfect matching: it includes the edges $(s,u^{\ell}_0), (v^{\ell}_0,c_k),(d'_k,w)$, $(d_k,c'_k)$ for some negative clause $\ell$.
-We now prove the following theorem. \begin{theorem} The graph $H$ admits an unstable min-size popular matching if and only if $G$ admits a stable matching that is dominant. \end{theorem}
+We now prove the following theorem. \begin{theorem} $H,{\cal P}$ admits an unstable min-size popular matching if and only if $G$ admits a stable matching that is dominant. \end{theorem}

 \begin{proof} Suppose $G$ admits a stable matching $N$ that is also dominant.
 We claim that $M = N \cup \{(r,t),(r',t')\}$ is a popular matching in $H$.
-Note that there is a blocking edge $(r,r')$ with respect to $M$.
+Note that there is a blocking edge $(r,r')$ with respect to~$M$.
 Since $M$ matches exactly the stable vertices, this would make $M$ an unstable min-size popular matching.

 Recall Theorem~\ref{thm:char-popular} (from Section~\ref{prelims}) that characterizes popular matchings.
 We will now show that the matching $M$ satisfies the three sufficient conditions for popularity as given in Theorem~\ref{thm:char-popular}.
 Note that $(r,r')$ is the only blocking edge with respect to $M$.
 Thus property~(ii) from Theorem~\ref{thm:char-popular} obviously holds.
 Property~(i) holds since the edge $(t,t')$ is labeled $(-,-)$ with respect to $M$.
 Thus there is no alternating cycle in $H_M$ with the edge $(r,r')$.
 We will now show property~(iii) also holds in $H_M$, thus $M$ is a popular matching in $H$.